You’ll follow introductory courses in Sociology and Social Policy to give you an understanding of the wider context for social work.

 Specific social work skills in relation to different members of society, including: children; families; people with disabilities and people who offend;

 In your fourth year you’ll write an Honours dissertation and carry out a piece of empirical research.
 We believe it’s vital to have experience in carrying out research to understand its relevance in practice.

-4 Highers at AABB (first sitting) or AAAB (two sittings) plus Maths at National 5.
-National 5 English preferred.
+4 Highers at AABB (first sitting) or AAAB (two sittings) plus English and Maths at National 5.

-Personal, voluntary or paid experience of Social Work or related activity is required.
+Personal, voluntary or paid experience of Social Work or related activity is essential.